 Continuing Education Activity

-- Describe the nutritional facts and daily dose for consuming ginger.
+- Describe the recommended dosing for consuming ginger.

-- Summarize the health benefits of ginger root.
+- Summarize the reported health benefits of ginger root.

 - Review the mechanism of action of ginger root.

 - Explain some potential contraindications to using ginger root.

 Ginger root has gained worldwide popularity in recent years.
 We will review the health and medical benefits of ginger in this article.

 Ginger root has been used for centuries around the world in preparing cuisine.
 Ginger root has been mentioned in traditional Ayurvedic and Chinese medical literature.
 Southeast Asian countries are the largest producers of the root.
 Ginger’s name originates from the ancient Sanskrit word, srngaveram, translating to “horn root.”
 The root itself originates from the root of the Zingiber officinale plant, a tropical plant with green-purple flowers and a fragrant stem known as a rhizome.
 The Indians and Chinese are thought to have used it as a tonic for thousands of years to treat illness.